VarleenBiketi/the-teatopia/README.md

 Front-End done in html, css, javascript, bootstrap Back- end done in php.

-Working on kinks from switching databases.
+Currently working on database access fixup from switching databases.

 What it should be when complete: https://docs.google.com/presentation/d/1KIi8B99xFS93Tav6E3ajMamkkoRY1rSBHHFp2YPZKRk/edit#slide=id.p